fuzzylabs/fuzzy-run-challenge/README.md

 ## Rules of the race

-Runners run for a _fixed duration of time_: `120` seconds.
-They each run a course of their choosing, although trying to keep it somewhat straight and level.
+Runners run along a route of their choosing for a _fixed duration of time_: `120` seconds.
 The winner is whoever covers the most _distance_ in the allowed time.

 To make the data easier to deal with, runners stand still for a short period pf time just before they begin running, and again after they stop.

 ## Challenges

 * For each runner, draw a distance over time graph.
-* For each runner, draw a graph showing the steepness of their ascent (their gradient) over time.
 * Simulate the race by visualising distance travelled throughout time.
+* Who won the race?

 # The data files